-Cash flows from operating activities are primarily the result of our net income adjusted for depreciation and amortization, stock-based compensation expense, gains and losses on divestitures of businesses, and changes in working capital components.
+Cash flows from operating activities are primarily the result of our net (loss) income adjusted for depreciation and amortization, provision for or benefit from sales returns and doubtful accounts receivable, stock-based compensation expense, non-cash lease expense, deferred income taxes and changes in working capital components.

-Cash provided by operating activities was \$5.8 million for the three months ended September 30, 2021, compared to cash provided by operating activities of \$17.6 million for the three months ended September 30, 2020.
+Cash provided by operating activities was \$5.7 million for the three months ended September 30, 2022, compared to cash provided by operating activities of \$5.8 million for the three months ended September 30, 2021.